Omovigho17/Omovigho17/README.md

-Hi, I am Omovigho
+Hi, I am Omovigho,
-I am interested in Programming and Software Development I am currently learning front-end development
+I am interested in Programming and Software Development.
+I am currently learning front-end development.
-I'm looking to collaborate with other devs and gain work and learning experience from them
+I'm looking to collaborate with other devs and gain work and learning experience from them.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...